 Status visibility for everyone

-Client portals and dashboards show exactly where content sits in the pipeline.
+Dashboards show exactly where content sits in the pipeline.
 Stakeholders check status themselves instead of asking you.

 See where your approval bottlenecks are hiding.